Business entities in Qatar

 - While a company registered in these special economic zones can be wholly-foreign owned and benefit from multiple tax incentives, they are also subject to tight registration requirements including: i) higher amounts of paid up capital and ii) obligation to submit a feasibility study to the Qatar authorities.
 See this page for further details on the Qatar Financial Centre and the Qatar Science and Technology Park;

-- Best uses: we usually recommend our Clients to seek free zone registration in Dubai only if they expect to make a significant investment in the industries targeted by such zones and to proceed to technology transfers within the months following business setup.
+- Best uses: we usually recommend our Clients to seek free zone registration in Qatar only if they expect to make a significant investment in the industries targeted by such zones and to proceed to technology transfers within the months following business setup.
 Only such projects are granted free zone registration approval.

 Doing business in Qatar with a foreign entity